 If your rugs come in a clean neutral color like white, creamy, gray, or tan; it exudes a warm welcoming ambiance.
 Brighter colors bring zest and vibrance that make children playful and want more to learn.

 So there you go.
 I believe all these benefits will help you maximize the wonders of having a classroom rug.

 Don’t relegate a rug just to have one, use it as an effective tool for a more effective classroom.
 Explore all possibilities and most of all, enjoy it!

-As an educator, it takes a special effort to support your students and to make them feel comfortable.
-You have many tools that can help improve the classroom environment.
-The school can do its part by investing in more aesthetically supportive learning tools, one of which is classroom rugs.
+It’s such an achievement to devote a special effort to make learning comfortable.
+There are many tools that can help improve the classroom environment.
+Why not encourage your school to keep investing in more aesthetically supportive learning tools like classroom rugs?